Co operative Bank Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software is the only way you can prove to lender panels that you are, and can remain fully compliant with their instructions, with automatic updates on Co operative Bank’s changes.
-Notwithstanding that using the software is not a prerequisite for Co operative Bank , demonstrating you can remain up to date with Co operative Bank’s Handbook requirements is an excellent support to your panel application and, more importantly, protect your firm’s panel status.
+This system facilitates the way you can prove to lender panels that you are, and can remain fully compliant with their requirements, with notifications given on Co operative Bank’s changes.
+Notwithstanding that using this technology is not a prerequisite for Co operative Bank , demonstrating you can stay up to date with Co operative Bank’s Handbook requirements is an excellent support to your application to their lender panel and, more importantly, safeguard your firm’s panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces regulatory and CQS reports, and will enhance your firm's efficiency.
-It is also simply to use, cost-effective and, for many firms, results in a PII saving.
+The software creates real-time alerts, automatically produces COLP and CQS reports, and will enhance your firm's efficiency.
+In addition it is simply to use, cost-effective and, for many firms, leads to a PII saving.

 Find a Law Firm approved by Co operative Bank

 Banks and building societies often change their requirements.
 The UK Finance Lenders’ Handbook requirements from Co operative Bank are not guidelines, they are instructions from a client.
-As with many clients, instructions can change - and they do change, frequently:
+As with many clients, instructions can change - and they do change, over time:

 A Timeline of Policy Changes